-In July of 2014, we added Tama County to our collection efforts and last year we added Bremer County.
-As of July of this year we are also collecting for Buchanan County.
+We have increased our collection department as we began collecting for Tama County in 2014, Bremer County in 2016, and Buchanan County in 2017.
 All collections staff and operations for these Counties are handled through the Benton County Office at (319) 472-2422.

 How can we help you?

 We can combine delinquent court debt that has been assigned to us into one payment plan per county.

 - DOT Civil Penalties: Can be included as part of a CAPP agreement.

 - Down Payment: A payment of 10% of the balance owed in the cases suspending the license plus the first payment must be paid.

 - Out of County Fines: Fines from other counties may be included in a CAPP with the other counties permission.
 However, the other county/counties can refuse and require the individual to set up a separate payment arrangement with them.